audiopixel/pixelmixer/README.md

 * Mixer for displaying pixel shaders into 3D space
 * Control light shows via laptop or mobile device
-* Music and Data visualizers
+* Music and data visualizers
 * Animate particles / sprites in any OpenGL or Three.js project
 * Runs on dedicated server / gaming machine, triggered by MIDI or OSC API
 * Lighting conceptualize / architectural tool